“The Word” (Λόγος) and the “Wilderness”

 Let’s check the original meaning of the root D.B.R.

-In the ancient Hebrew and in other Semitic languages, it means “to lead”
+In ancient Hebrew and in other Semitic languages, it means “to lead”

 A shepherd leads his sheep.
-He makes then lie in green pastures.
+He makes them lie in green pastures.
 He saves them from the lion and the bear.
-If one of hundred sheep is lost, he will leave the 99 to find the one.
+If one of a hundred sheep is lost, he will leave the 99 to find the one.

 This is what it means to be a leader.